1906–07 Burslem Port Vale F.C. season: Cobridge Church

-Port Vale's history would have ended at this point, had it not been for an unexpected twist.
-North Staffordshire Church League champions Cobridge Church were accepted into the North Staffordshire Federation League, still a very minor league.
+Port Vale's history would have ended at this point had it not been for an unexpected twist.
+North Staffordshire Church League champions Cobridge Church were accepted into the North Staffordshire Federation League, which was still a very minor league.
 Joint-secretaries Millward and E.C.Brundrett had very big ambitions however.
 They sought permission from the Football Association to change the club's name to Port Vale and bought the old club's ground.
-To signify their roots they renamed their reserve side to Cobridge Church.
-Technically the Port Vale of before 1907 was a separate entity to the Port Vale of after 1907, however spiritually the club continued its existence from its 1876 founding onwards.
+To signify their roots, they renamed their reserve side to Cobridge Church.
+Technically, the Port Vale of before 1907 was a separate entity to the Port Vale of after 1907, however, spiritually the club continued its existence from its 1876 founding onwards.
 In December 1908, a group of ex-directors, led by Sam Bennion, bought into the club, meaning that the new club played at the same ground, had similar owners, a similar name, and played continuously from 1906–07 to 1907–08 and beyond.